Jigga My Nigga

-"Jigga My Nigga" is a single by Jay-Z from the Ruff Ryders Entertainment compilation Ryde or Die Vol. 1.
+"Jigga My Nigga" (censored as "Jigga") is a single by Jay-Z from the Ruff Ryders Entertainment compilation Ryde or Die Vol. 1.
 It was released on May 28, 1999.
 It also appeared as a hidden track on Jay-Z's fourth album, Vol. 3...
 Life and Times of S. Carter, contained within the final track "Hova Song (Outro)".
 Produced by Swizz Beatz, it reached number 28 on the Billboard Hot 100.
 The song interpolates "Just You Just Me" by The Counts and "What's My Name?" by Snoop Dogg, using the line "what's my motherfuckin' name?".
 The beat was later remade for "Scenario 2000" by Eve featuring Ruff Ryders.

 On the "Jigga My Nigga" CD single, three non-Jay-Z tracks are featured: Memphis Bleek's "Memphis Bleek Is...", Rell's "When You Will See" and Beanie Sigel's "What a Thug About".